Cosmetic Procedures: Sun Exposure and Skin Cancer

 Aside from complexion, other risk factors include having a family history or personal history of skin cancer, having an outdoor job and living in a sunny climate.
-A history of severe sunburns and an abundance of large and irregularly-shaped moles are risk factors unique to melanoma.
+A history of severe sunburns and an abundance (greater than 30) of large and irregularly-shaped moles are risk factors unique to melanoma.

 What Are the Symptoms of Skin Cancer?

 The most common warning sign of skin cancer is a change on the skin, typically a new mole or skin lesion or a change in an existing mole.

 - Basal cell carcinoma may appear as a small, smooth, pearly or waxy bump on the face, ears or neck, or as a flat pink, red or brown lesion on the trunk or arms and legs.